Updated on August 20, 2019 | Parts of Speech

-A free relative pronoun is a relative pronoun which is not linked to a noun given in the sentence.
-Who, whom, whoever, whomever, whatever, are common free relative pronouns.
+A free relative pronoun is a relative pronoun which is not linked to any noun given in the sentence.
+Who, whoever, and whatever are common free relative pronouns.

-In the example above, which exemplified a relative pronoun, it is easy to see that the pronoun who refers specifically to the old man who is being talked about.
-In the following example, which uses a free relative pronoun, there is no word in the sentence to which whatever specifically refers:
+In the example of a relative pronoun given above, it is easy to see that the pronoun who refers to an old man.
+In the example of a free relative pronoun below, whatever doesn’t refer to any other word in the sentence.

 “I like being able to do whatever I want.”

 Thus, whatever is a free relative pronoun in this sentence.